eavestn/cloud-migration-guidebook/README.md

 #### Audience

 Eventually, a company may become so large that its revenue growth will outpace its technology spend.
 If these companies make a multi-million dollar mistake, they will move on and no one will really care.
 I remember the first time I told a Product Leader that I could save them $25K USD/month on their cloud bill (67%) - for a single department - and the statement never got any attention.
-These companies are able to spend as much as 20% of their revenue on their Enginering Organization.
+These companies are able to spend as much as 20% of their revenue on their Enginering Organization without questioning its necessity.

 If this describes your company, stop reading.
 This book can't be for you.
 This book is for everyone else.